erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ## 1. Create segments

 When the URL is constructed, Umbraco will convert every node in the tree into a segment.
-Each published [Content](../../management/models/content.md) item has a corresponding url segment.
+Each published [Content](../../management/models/content.md) item has a corresponding URL segment.

 In our example "Our Products" will become "our-products" and "Swibble" will become "swibble".